JackieDo/Laravel-Cart/README.md

 | *cart.destroying* | When a cart is being destroyed.              | ($cart);            |
 | *cart.destroyed*  | When a cart was destroyed.                   | ($cart);            |

 You can easily handle these events.
-For example, we can listen events through the Event facade:
+For example, we can listen events through the Event facade (I usually use this way with Laravel 4+.
+But now, in Laravel 5+, we have a better way to listen):
 ```php
 <?php